 - Incision and Approach: Similar to ACDF, the surgeon makes an incision in the front of the neck to access the spine.

-- Discectomy: The damaged disc is removed to alleviate pressure on the nerves or spinal cord.
+- Discectomy: The surgeon removes the damaged disc to alleviate pressure on the nerves or spinal cord.

-- Disc Replacement: Instead of placing a bone graft for fusion, an artificial disc made of metal and plastic is inserted into the disc space to mimic the function of a natural disc.
+- Disc Replacement: Instead of placing a bone graft for fusion, the surgeon inserts an artificial disc made of metal and plastic into the disc space to mimic the function of a natural disc.

 Outcomes:

-- Cervical disc replacement has been shown to preserve more natural motion compared to ACDF, reducing the risk of adjacent segment disease (where adjacent discs may degenerate faster after fusion).
+- Cervical disc replacement preserves more natural motion compared to ACDF, reducing the risk of adjacent segment disease (where adjacent discs may degenerate faster after fusion).

-- Recovery is generally quicker compared to fusion surgery, with many patients returning to normal activities sooner.
+- Recovery occurs faster compared to fusion surgery, with many patients returning to normal activities sooner.

 Posterior Cervical Laminectomy

-A Posterior Cervical Laminectomy is a procedure used to relieve pressure on the spinal cord by removing the lamina, the back part of the vertebrae.
-This procedure is often performed to treat cervical stenosis or tumors that cause compression of the spinal cord.
+A Posterior Cervical Laminectomy refers to a procedure used to relieve pressure on the spinal cord by removing the lamina, the back part of the vertebrae.
+This procedure treats cervical stenosis or tumors that cause compression of the spinal cord.

 Indications: